cslab/csspin/doc/userman.rst

    :caption: Example: :file:`spinfile.yaml` configuration for importing plugins

    plugin_packages:
-     - spin_python
+     - csspin_python
    plugins:
-     - spin_python.behave
+     - csspin_python.behave
-     - spin_python.pytest
+     - csspin_python.pytest

 To not repeat yourself, this can be expressed more compact by nesting the plugins under some namespaces.
 The next example is equivalent to the previous